A System That Warms Floors and Walls Is a Comfortable Home Heating Alternative

 Take radiant floor heat.
 While becoming an increasingly popular trend in modern construction, this technology has been around for centuries.
 From the excavated floor flues of ancient Korea and China to the hypocausts of the ancient Greeks and Romans, to Frank Lloyd Wright’s hybrid technology for his Prairie homes, this concept has undergone a global evolution that makes it relevant in contemporary homes.

-This illustration of a hypocaust in ancient Rome shows the floors raised on pillars where heat could circulate below and radiate through layers of tiles and stone.
+In ancient Rome shows the floors raised on pillars where heat could circulate below and radiate through layers of tiles and stone.
 Credited with developing the first under-floor heating technology in Europe, the Romans used this system for the baths and in private houses.
+While by the 20th Century, Frank Lloyd Wright’s Bachman Wilson House – originally built in 1954 along the Millstone River in Millstone, NJ – was equipped with green building components, such as passive solar heat through abundant use of natural light, and in-floor hydronic radiant heat.

 What Is Radiant Heating?